Ismaeel-Jr/social-engineering-detector/README.md

 **Ismaeel Khan**

-*"I do not see cybersecurity as a job — it is a calling, a mission to protect, empower, and transform the lives behind the screens."*
+*"ISurvival is not just enduring the storm, but learning to dance with the chaos until the calm arrives. - Ismaeel"*

 ---